MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 With the release of this preview version of kiosk mode we're continuing work on improving the product and adding new features.

-Currently, kiosk mode doesn't support the following functionality:
+Although kiosk mode doesn't currently support the following functionality, work is underway on the following features:

 - Collections
 - Extensions